 The Accredited Register Scheme was set up in 2013 by the Department of Health (DoH) as a way to recognise organisations that hold voluntary registers which meet certain standards.
 These standards are set by the Professional Standards Authority (PSA).

 This therapist has indicated that they belong to an Accredited Register.

 Initial session £25, for us to explore how we might work together.

 Ongoing sessions £50 for 50 minutes.

 I have space for new clients by telephone or video call, for ongoing work, or short term support during this currently challenging time.
-Daytime and evening appointments available.
+Daytime appointments available.